Search-optimized content preview

 4. Keep humidity stable indoors

 Portland weather can swing moisture levels throughout the year.
+Wood responds by expanding and contracting, even when the floor was installed correctly.

 - Aim for indoor humidity around 35 to 55 percent.